visforvali/ws297y/prompts.md

 {: .warning }
 > You can ask and answer any question you like, but it *must* be informed by the prompt framework you selected for the week and pertain to that week's readings.

+Each week, 3 prompts are identified and linked on the calendar.
+All prompts and their instructions are listed here.

 The prompts below concern various ideas, craft techniques, activities, and themes.
-You'll the kind of question you ask and answer for your low-stakes writing posts.

-   you with a theme to help you focus  you'll use to formulate your own question
+You'll use these prompts to help you come up with a question about the week's readings for your low-stakes writing post and to help you prepare for class discussion.

 # Annotation